-Key Updates: Seasonal influenza activity continues to decline; however, CDC expects several more weeks of flu activity.
+Key Updates: Seasonal influenza activity is low and continues to decline.
 Based on CDC calculations, transmission within Wyoming was minimal this week.
-Nationally, outpatient respiratory illness decreased this week and is below baseline.
-HHS Region 1 is above its region-specific baseline, Region 10 is at its baseline, and all other HHS regions are below their respective baselines.
+Nationally, outpatient respiratory illness remained stable this week and is below baseline.
+All HHS regions are below their region-specific baselines.